 When sampling started in 2015 there were no reference values for the region.
 Count surveys of litter data in the maritime environment had produced volumes of data but under significantly different conditions.
 Without reference values we had no prior assumptions on the probability of finding an FHP and assumed the probability was the same for all locations on the lake.

 The assumed distribution of theta prior to November 2015 is therefore a standard uniform distribution defined by Beta(1,1).
-Thus, reflecting the experience and expectations at the time. {cite}`bayesjefferys` {cite}`catalogofpriors` {cite}`noninformativepriors`
+This reflects the experience and expectations at the time. {cite}`bayesjefferys` {cite}`catalogofpriors` {cite}`noninformativepriors`

 The general forms in 1 and 2 can now be defined using elements of 3 and 6, according to the model defined in 4 and 5.
 Note that the second and third expressions on the right side of the equations in 3 and 6 are the same for the Binomial and Beta distributions.